fabioformosa/quartz-manager/README.md

 [Quartz Scheduler](https://www.quartz-scheduler.org/) is powerful, but it does not ship with a REST API or an operations dashboard.
 Quartz Manager fills that gap for Spring Boot applications and can also run as a standalone scheduler web app.

+Compatibility note: Quartz Manager targets Java 21 and is compatible with Spring Boot `3.5.x` and `4.0.x`.

 Use it to start and stop a scheduler, create jobs, schedule triggers, manage calendars, inspect executions, and monitor job progress from HTTP endpoints or from a browser UI.

 ![Quartz Manager dashboard](https://github.com/fabioformosa/quartz-manager/blob/master/docs/assets/quartz-manager-dashboard.png)